We are excited to announce that GatherUp is the first reputation management solution to launch monitoring of Google’s new review attributes.

 - While attributes have greatly expanded they are still not in every category

-- Attributes are NOT currently available in the Google My Business API, but GatherUp is showing attributes to all of our customers on our Pro plan or up regardless
+- Attributes are NOT currently available in the Google My Business API, but GatherUp is showing attributes to all of our customers

 - Attributes will not appear in our email notifications for now based on the items listed above